 State Farm is the largest auto accident insurance company.
 State Farm generates mammoth profits each and every year.
 Baltimore personal injury and car accident lawyers are well aware of many of the methods employed by State Farm to defend against, deny, delay or defeat claims.
-An insurance company's viability is in part dependent on earning more money than it pays out in claims.
-Although not the only factor in determining an insurance companies "bottom line", an example would be paying out less in claims than it takes in premiums.
-But that is not the only way that insurance companies can be, and are, massively profitable.
+Insurance industry analysts will tell you that an insurance company's viability is not dependent on collecting more money in premiums than it pays out in claims, but rather earning more in investment income that it pays out in claims.
+Although not the only factor in determining an insurance company's "bottom line", don't let that analysis lead you to believe that the insurance industry is not driven by paying out less in claims than it takes in premiums.
+Insurance companies can be, and are, massively profitable.
 State Farm is a great example of a company that has underwriting losses, and enourmous profits.
 A few years ago, Bloomberg.com reported that State Farm had claimed a loss of almost a billion dollars in its automobile accident division

 ...yet the company still posted a profit of 1.8 billion dollars in for that year

 According to Bloomberg, State Farm posted a profit of 800 million again in 2011.
 State Farm itself1 gives us a some current figures.
 In February 2016, The State Farm "property-casualty (P-C) companies reported an underwriting loss of $2.1 billion in 2015".
 However, "the 2015 underwriting loss, combined with investment and other income of $4.0 billion (down $0.3 billion from 2014)" resulted in an

 State Farm has enormous assets.
 "The combined net worth for the State Farm group ended the year at $82.7 billion compared with $80.0 billion at year-end 2014".2 This is a huge, massively profitable organization.
 If they insure the at-fault diver in your personal injury claim, they are not your good neighbor.

 They are your adversary, and they are a ferocious opponent.